 - 1. Press button "Modes". - 2.
 Select a desired ventilation mode from the list. - 3.
 Enter desired air flow and temperature in the selected mode settings. - 4.
 Press "Save" button at the bottom of the screen.

-To start or stop the device, press the on / off button in the "Overview" window.
+You can stop the unit by pressing ON/OFF button in the "Overview" window.